Beethoven's musical style: Overview

 Beethoven's musical output has traditionally been divided into three periods, a classification that dates to the first years after the composer's death in 1827 and was formalised with the publication of Wilhelm von Lenz's influential work Beethoven et ses trois styles (Beethoven and his Three Styles).
 Lenz proposed that Beethoven's creative output be marked by three periods of distinct stylistic personality and he identified specific compositions as milestones for each period.
-In Lenz's work, the first period opens with Beethoven's Trio set, Opus 1 and culminates with the performances in 1800 of his first symphony and Septet.
+Lenz considers that the first period opens with the Piano Trios of op.
+1, and culminates with the performances in 1800 of his first symphony and Septet.
 The second period spans the period from the publication of his Moonlight Sonata to the Piano Sonata in E minor, Op.
 90 in 1814.
-The last period covers Beethoven's mature works to his death in 1827.
+The last period covers Beethoven's works after Op.
+90 to his death in 1827.

 Although later scholars have called into question such a simplistic categorisation, it is still widely used.
 Extensive subsequent analytical consideration of Lenz's thesis has resulted in a slight revision of his original dates and broad consensus regarding Beethoven's three periods is as follows: